 Pre-pandemic, you may have streamed live and on-demand videos without much trouble.
 You probably had a live audience at headquarters and people in other offices gathering to watch together.
 And if I had to guess, webcast attendance was low.

 But times have changed.
-Corporate video adoption rates are higher than at any other point in history.
+Corporate online video adoption rates are higher than at any other point in history.
 That combined with social distancing and an increase in the number of critical communications means more video when we return to the office.
 Yes, people actually want to hear what you’re saying right now because it’s important to them as employees and as humans.